hhandika/segui/website/docs/cli-usage/command_options.md

   help       Print this message or the help of the given subcommand(s)
 ```

-Example subcommands for alignment category:
+Example subcommands for the alignment category:

 ```bash
 Commands: